glerner/phpunit-testing/docs/analysis/code-inventory.md

    This sets up the WordPress test environment, including the test database.

 **Important Notes**:
+- Tests are always run from within the WordPress environment (FILESYSTEM_WP_ROOT/wp-content/plugins/FRAMEWORK_DEST_NAME), never from the plugin source directory
+- The plugin files must be synced to WordPress before running the setup script
 - The setup script changes directory to FILESYSTEM_WP_ROOT before running Lando commands
-- Lando must be running before executing the setup script
+- Lando (or other local development container) must be running before executing the setup script
-- The plugin files must be synced to WordPress before running the setup script

 ### Lando PHP Command Execution